 In response, TxDOT has developed a specialized test method, Tex-899-B, to identify offending vehicles before they are put into service.
-A contractor typically conducts this test, and vehicles that fail the test, must be examined and fixed so that they will pass the test and hence may enter the fleet.
+A contractor typically conducts this test, and vehicles that fail the testing, must be examined and fixed so that they will pass the test and hence may enter the fleet. (see Figure 1)